kratoszmx/codexdocs/docs/providers/comfy.md

 * Image editing with 1 uploaded reference image
 * Video generation from a workflow JSON
 * Video generation with 1 uploaded reference image
-* Music or audio generation through the bundled `music_generate` tool
+* Music or audio generation through the shared `music_generate` tool
 * Output download from a configured node or all matching output nodes

 The bundled plugin is workflow-driven, so OpenClaw does not try to map generic